 Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

-Yet, one product went further than the rest and professed that their product could boost natural HGH production up to 682%.
+Yet, one product went further than the rest and professed that their product could boost natural human growth hormone (hGH) production by up to 682%.

 It bears the name Growth Factor-9 or GF-9, and according to one small industry-funded study, it supposedly “showed results” on healthy individuals.

-The reality is that the product contains few amino acids, which may or may not cause small transient spikes of HGH synthesis in healthy individuals.
+The reality is that the product contains a mixture of amino acids, which may or may not cause small transient growth hormone increases in healthy individuals.

-Unfortunately, the aggressive marketing of GF-9 and similar supplements often deceive customers by promising quick results without any risks and cherry-picking biased studies that are funded or even conducted by the manufacturers.
+Unfortunately, the aggressive marketing of GF-9 and similar supplements often deceives customers by promising quick results without any health risks and cherry-picking biased studies that are funded or even conducted by the manufacturers.

-According to the marketing claims by the manufacturer, Novex Biotech GF-9 should work by stimulating the natural HGH synthesis through one serving taken orally every day.
+According to the marketing claims by the manufacturer, Novex Biotech GF-9 should work by stimulating the natural growth hormone levels through one serving taken orally every day.
+GH is a hormone associated with a broad range of functions like stimulating muscle growth and fat loss.

 - quicker recovery